Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 check that button "Add to Cart" is disabled

-Everyone Can Participate: Use of plain English tests eliminates the need for a specialized automation team.
-This empowers everyone to effortlessly cover both straightforward and complex scenarios.
+Everyone can participate: Plain English tests eliminate the need for a specialized automation team, empowering everyone to effortlessly cover even complex scenarios.

-No Complexity: Traditional automation tools often face the challenge of escalating test case complexity alongside the expansion of automated test numbers.
-In contrast, testRigor adeptly mitigates this concern by its simplicity in creating, executing, and maintaining test cases.
+Simple tests: Traditional automation tools often face the challenge of escalating test case complexity alongside the expansion of automated test numbers.
+In contrast, testRigor adeptly mitigates this concern by making it simple to create, execute, scale, and maintain test cases.

 Conclusion